 - Forget to pace yourself.
 Yes, you can walk around NOLA with a drink in hand, but that’s no excuse to get out of control.
 Don’t be the person that pukes on Bourbon Street, just don’t.
 It bears mentioning, too … public drunkenness and driving while drunk are both crimes.

 - Spend your whole trip in the French Quarter.
-There is soooo much to see in the New Orleans beyond the French Quarter.
+There is soooo much to see in the city beyond the French Quarter.
 Don’t spend your entire trip there.

 - Walk alone after dark.
 For your safety, always walk with a buddy at night.
 You’ll also want to avoid deserted streets … use Uber / Lyft as needed.